-|Salary and fringe benefits||A basic salary, including fringe benefits, of EUR 55,920 per month as of 1 January 2018.|
+|Salary and fringe benefits||A base salary, including fringe benefits, of EUR 75,020 per month.|

-|Short-term incentive program (STI)||An annual performance bonus equivalent to a maximum of 40% of the President and CEO’s annual salary including fringe benefits.
+|Short-term incentive program (STI)||The annual short-term incentive based on performance is equivalent to a maximum of 40% of the President and CEO’s annual salary including fringe benefits.
 The Board sets targets and earning criteria annually.|

 Both parties have a six-month period of notice.
-Should the Company terminate the President and CEO’s employment, the Company is required to pay six month’s salary and a separate severance sum equivalent to 18 month’s salary.
+Should the Company terminate the President and CEO’s agreement, the Company is required to pay six month’s salary and a separate severance pay equivalent to six month’s salary.

 Agreements and pension arrangements for the other members of Neste Executive Board

-Neste Executive Board members are paid a basic salary and are entitled to fringe benefits.
+Neste Executive Board members are paid a base salary and are entitled to fringe benefits.
 In addition, they can receive annual short-term performance-based remuneration equivalent to a maximum 40% of their annual salary including fringe benefits.
 Their director agreements specify a typical termination period of six months and possibly six months of severance pay.

 The members of the Neste Executive Board come within the scope of the Finnish national pension and supplementary pension system.
 Pensionable age is 60, 62, 63 or according to the Finnish pension legislation.
 Under the terms of the oldest defined benefit plans, pensions can be a maximum of 60% of a person’s pensionable salary.
 Pensions are calculated on the basis of the average annual monthly salary paid in accordance with the Finnish national pension system during the 10 years preceding retirement.
 Neste's Board of Directors has outlined that newer supplementary pension plans agreed after 1 January 2009 take the form of defined contribution plans.
 Director agreements agreed after 1 January 2009 specify a retirement age of 62, director agreements agreed after 1 July 2012 a retirement age of 63 and director agreements agreed after 1 January 2016 retirement age according to the Finnish pension legislation.
-Insurance contributions of supplementary pension totaled EUR 487,153 in 2016.

 Both defined benefit and contribution plans are insured by a pension company.